 11. The Secret Garden by Frances Hodgson Burnett

 Fifth graders will enjoy Frances Hodgson Burnett’s classic children’s novel The Secret Garden.
 Mary Lennox is a spoiled orphan sent to live with her uncle at his mansion full of secrets.
-Generations young and old love this book that showcases the true meaning of the word family.
+Generations young and old love this book, which showcases the true meaning of the word family.

 12. Bridge to Terabithia by Katherine Paterson

-This is a classic book for fifth grade.
-Jess meets the smart and talented Leslie after she beats him in a race at school.
+Looking for more classic fifth grade books for students to read?
+In this story, Jess meets the smart and talented Leslie after she beats him in a race at school.
 Leslie transforms his world, teaching him how to have courage in the face of adversity.
 They create a kingdom for themselves called Terabithia, an imaginary refuge where their adventures take place.
 In the end, Jess has to overcome heartbreaking tragedy in order to stay strong.

 Buy it: Bridge to Terabithia at Amazon